 Dr. Scholl’s is a brand that has been around for over a century.
 They make a vast array of foot care related products including but not limited to shoes, boots, sandals, insoles and dressings.
 Best known for their shoe inserts and cushions, the brand has thousands of offerings and millions of users.
 Being a brand that is intended for the mass market, Dr. Scholl’s shoes are meant to be comfortable but not corrective.
 Today, Dr. Scholl’s produces a ‘biomechanics’ range of footwear which is suitable for the lower foot arches common among many Singaporeans.

 One of the primary causes for foot pain in Singapore is the preference for sandals, slippers and other designs of open footwear.
 Due to their design, such footwear typically provides much less support for the user.
 Examples of such footwear include flat thin-soled designs such as ballet flats, open-toed sandals and flip-flops that are popular with most of the population due to their lightweight construction and breathability in Singapore’s hot and humid climate.
 By switching to covered shoes with contoured soles, patients can potentially reduce their pain by a noticeable degree.

 For those with more severe conditions or more specific needs, a generic shoe can mask the initial discomfort, allowing the condition to deteriorate.
 If you are experiencing long-term discomfort, seek a clinical professional’s opinion as the chronic nature of the pain suggests that an underlying condition has developed.
-Such conditions should be assessed and diagnosed before a full treatment plan can be devised and carried out..
+Such conditions should be assessed and diagnosed before a full management plan can be devised and carried out.